AbdullahKhanKakar/Machine-Learning-2.0/README.md

                - B0 is y-intercept, calculating by setting x=0, as (0,y)
                - B1,B2,B3, ... ,Bn are slopes, calculated by using slope formula: slope=m=rise/run=(y2-y1)/(x2-x1)

-#### Selecting best linear equation:
+### Selecting best linear equation:
-- `How first linear equation comes?` It based on estimations of slope and y-intercept.
+- **How first linear equation comes?** It based on estimations of slope and y-intercept.
 This is done by using OLS(order least squares)
-- `How best line comes?` After first line calculation, the distance of points from the line is calculated by taking their squares and adding them.
+- **How best line comes?** After first line calculation, the distance of points from the line is calculated by taking their squares and adding them.
 A single value come which is usually referred as error.
 Similarly, algorithm tries different linear equations and select the best one that have minimum error.

+### Performance Evaluation Metrics:
+There are many ways to measure performance of Linear Regression models.
+But main or important metrics are:
+- **MSE(Mean Squared Error)**
+- **RMSE(Root Mean Squared Error)**
+- **R-Squared Error(also called r-2 score)**
+- **MAE(Mean Absolute Error)**

 ## 2. Logistic Regression:

+Logistic regression is a statistical method used for binary classification problems, where the outcome variable is categorical.
+Despite its name, logistic regression is a classification algorithm rather than a regression algorithm.

+### There are 3 types of Classifications in Logistic Regression:
+- **Binary Classification:** Target variable have exactly 2 classes e.g., True, False or Male, Female etc.
+- **Multiclass Classification:** Target variable have more than 2 classes, each instance belongs to one class e.g, different colous Red, Green, Orange, Blue in target variable etc.
+- **Multilabel Classification:** Target variable have more than 2 classes, each instance can belongs to multiple classes e.g, there are 3 classes Movies, Cartoons, Anemy.
+The Movies instance can belongs to multiple classes e.g, Action, Horror etc.

+### Performance Evaluation Metrics:
+There are many ways to measure performance of Logistic Regression models.
+But main or important metrics are:
+- **Accuracy Score**
+- **Recall Score**
+- **Precision Score**
+- **Confusion Matrix**
+- **F1 Score**